 Quick Decision: A sole proprietor may quickly make business judgments based on experience and efficiency.
 He does not need to contact anyone to make judgments; therefore, decisions in a solitary trading firm are swift and prompt.

-Simple to start and close: A Sole Proprietorship concern is managed, owned, controlled, and invested in by a single individual who may simply form and terminate it anytime he or she likes.
+Simple to start and close: A Sole Proprietorship concern is managed, owned, controlled, and invested in by a single individual who can easily form it through Sole Proprietorship registration and terminate it anytime he or she likes.
 There are only a few simple legal requirements to create and close a business.

 Personal supervision and control: Because the sole proprietor acts as both manager and owner, he can easily maintain and create personal and commercial relationships with all interested parties, such as customers, suppliers, workers, and so on, which contributes to the goodwill of the business.